-- The nature and scope of the reported conduct, including whether the reported conduct involved physical force or the use of a weapon; - The potential impact on the complainant of moving forward, particularly in reports involving intimate partner violence; - The respective ages and roles of the complainant and respondent, including whether the complainant is (or was at the time of the reported conduct), a minor under the age of 18; - The risk posed to any individual or to the campus community by not proceeding, including the risk of additional violence; - Whether there are any other documented complaints to HU related to similar behavior about the same respondent (if known); - Whether the respondent has a history of convictions or records from a prior school indicating a history of harassment/misconduct, if such records are available; - Whether the respondent threatened future sexual violence against the complainant or others; - Whether the report reveals a pattern of conduct at a given location or by a particular group such that there is an increased risk of future acts of sexual misconduct under similar circumstances; and - Whether the conduct included multiple respondents.
+- The nature and scope of the reported conduct, including whether the reported conduct involved physical force or the use of a weapon; - The potential impact on the complainant of moving forward, particularly in reports involving intimate partner violence; - The respective ages and roles of the complainant and respondent, including whether the complainant is (or was at the time of the reported conduct), a minor under the age of 18; - The risk posed to any individual or to the campus community by not proceeding, including the risk of additional violence; - Whether there are any other documented complaints to HU related to similar behavior about the same respondent (if known)2; - Whether the respondent has a history of convictions or records from a prior school indicating a history of harassment/misconduct, if such records are available; - Whether the respondent threatened future sexual violence against the complainant or others; - Whether the report reveals a pattern of conduct at a given location or by a particular group such that there is an increased risk of future acts of sexual misconduct under similar circumstances; and - Whether the conduct included multiple respondents.

 When HU determines that a complainant's request to remain confidential can be honored, HU will evaluate whether support measures will remedy any effects on the complainant and the HU community.
 Those steps may include offering appropriate supportive measures to the complainant, providing targeted training or prevention programs, and/or providing or imposing other remedies tailored to the circumstances.
-HU cannot impose sanctions on a respondent without due process including the opportunity of the respondent to cross-examine the complainant should the complainant participate.
+HU cannot impose sanctions on a respondent without due process.

-If HU determines that action be taken inconsistent with the complainant's request that a report remain confidential or not be acted upon, the complainant will be informed.
-Action may include, but not be limited to, HU initiating a conduct proceeding against a respondent.
-In that event, HU will need to disclose the identity of the complainant to the respondent and the complainant will be notified that HU intends to proceed with a conduct proceeding.
-In such cases, the complainant is not required to participate in the proceeding or in any other actions undertaken by HU.
+When HU determines that action should be taken that is inconsistent with the request of the complainant that a report remain confidential or that it not be acted upon, the complainant will be informed about the chosen course of action, which may include HU initiating a conduct proceeding against a respondent.
+In that event, HU will need to disclose the identity of the complainant to the respondent.
+If so, the complainant will be notified that HU intends to proceed with a conduct proceeding but that the complainant is not required to participate in the proceeding or in any other actions undertaken by HU.